-NOTE: Material received at this plant without the proper authorization shall be held as "Customer's Property" with no service until the proper steps have been taken.
+NOTE: Material received at this plant without the proper authorization shall be held as "Customer's Property" with no service until such time as the proper steps have been taken.

-Your cooperation is requested to ensure prompt service.
+Your cooperation is requested in order to ensure prompt service.

-SECTION 17: CUSTOMER COMMENTS/SUGGESTIONS
+SECTION 17: CUSTOMER COMMENTS / SUGGESTIONS